×

 Introduction:

 Thai Baht is the official currency of Thailand, a very popular tourist destination that attracts a large number of tourists from around the world including India.
-Thanks to the beautiful beaches, magical wildlife, and overall tranquility present over there.
+Hence, the relationship between THB and INR rate has been pretty interesting, yet complex.

 Value of 1 THB to INR from 1947 till today